Nic-Horton/initiative-finder/README.md

 <a name="directions"></a>

 1. Login or Register
-2. Create Creatures and Characters
+2. Create Monsters and Characters
 3. Create a Battle
-4. Add Characters and Creatures to battle
+4. Add Characters and Monsters to battle
 5. Roll inititiative!